header_slot_prep

 Nevada required 75% return to player

 3. Don’t flash your bankroll.
-While it’s fun to hold $10K cash in your hand, as soon as you take your selfie, stash it away until you can get to your room.
+While it’s fun to save around $10K in cash, as soon as you take your selfie, stash it away until you can get to your room.